toma63/random-words/README.md

 # random-words
-Look up random lists of words to word-association.
+Look up random lists of words for word-association.